Alvin H. Danenberg, DDS April 25, 2016

 It is one of those things that everybody talks about reducing, but few people are able to get a handle on it.

 Stress reduction is one of my Four Pillars of Health, which I have written about in past blogs.
 Sometimes for some people, it is the most important Pillar to get under control.
-Here is an article about a patient whose severe stress level caused havoc in her mouth.

 There are various ways to understand and deal with stress, but I have a metaphor that tells it as it really is.
 It’s a great story.
 I saw it on the Internet and in various publications.
 I was impressed.
 It’s so insightful.
 I’m going to summarize it for you.